 As it turned out, they were not big fans.
 They recounted a very significant and telling event that happened in the early 1970's a couple of years after Bakht Singh's last visit to Westmoreland Chapel.

 Bakht Singh was arriving in Orange County and was scheduled to speak at one of the Indian groups that night.
 George was still in touch with G. V. at the time.
 He volunteered to pick up Bakht Singh at the airport and bring him to the Indian meeting.
-The folks were gathered, and it began to get late, but Bakht Singh hadn't arrived.
+The folks were gathered, but it began to get late and Bakht Singh hadn't arrived.
 G. V. called George, inquiring where Bakht Singh was - there were a lot of people gathered waiting to hear him speak.
-Instead of taking him to the meeting, George had taken him to his house!
+Instead of taking him to the meeting, George had taken him to his own house!
 He said that Bakht Singh was resting and would not be attending the meeting.

 But the truth was that George had brought him to a Fullerton Assembly meeting!
 We all were given the impression that our group was such a wonderful work of God that Bakht Singh wanted to visit.
 In actuality, he had no such intention and had basically been kidnapped!
 He had not been acquainted with George Geftakys's growing ministry, but apparently acquiesced to the situation in accordance with one of his chief principles, "Do not make your own plan," especially after observing such a lively group where God seemed to be at work.
 George knew that a visit from the great and godly Bakht Sing would boost the credibility of his ministry in the eyes of many.

-If only they could have known how George had schemed and deceived to manage that visit....
+If only we could have known how George had schemed and deceived to manage that visit....